baileyl91/MS3_Foodie-tastic/README.md

 The home page content was written by me.

-The recipes information such as name, description, ingredients, and steps was collected from BBC Good Foods.
+The recipes information such as name, description, ingredients, and steps was collected from [BBC Good Foods](https://www.bbcgoodfood.com/).
 To demonstrate the potential of the web application, I wanted to have highly polished information and content.

 **Media**

 The hero stock image was found on Unsplash and was created by [Spencer Davis](https://unsplash.com/photos/vJsj-hgOEG0)

-All images for each of the recipes cards are a URL link copied from [BBC Good Foods]()
+All images for each of the recipes cards are a URL link copied from [BBC Good Foods](https://www.bbcgoodfood.com/)

-A backup image for the recipe cards if there is no URL link was found on Unsplash and was created by [name]()
+A backup image for the recipe cards if there is no URL link was found on [Pexels](https://www.pexels.com/) and was created by [Kaboompics](https://www.pexels.com/photo/white-tableware-6305/)

 Acknowledgments